GGNN: Graph-based GPU Nearest Neighbor Search: Empirical Evaluation

-On SIFT1M, our algorithm achieves C@10 of 0.987 without refinement and 0.996 with 5 refinement iterations.
-In Figure~\ref{fig:build_vs_query}, the trade off between build time and query time for a fixed recall rate is visualized.
-The build time is controlled by slack variable $\tau$ and how many refinement iterations are carried out.
+Our graph construction algorithm and the query can be tuned for speed or accuracy.
+The build time is controlled by the slack factor $\tau_b$ and by how many refinement iterations $r$ are carried out.
 The longer the construction time, the more precise the resulting graph.
 A quickly assembled graph will have worse edges and a query might need to visit more nodes until fulfilling the stopping criterion.

-In Table~\ref{tab:SIFT1M_comparision}, the construction time of our method is listed for the standard datasets.
-For comparison, FAISS~\cite{johnson2019billion} report construction times between 4 and 24 hours for DEEP1B.
-The hierarchical tree-merge algorithm speeds up the construction time by a large factor while the quality is similar or even improved.

-Our algorithm is the first graph-based approach that is able to construct an effective kNN-graph-based search structure even for the billion-scale data sets SIFT1B and DEEP1B for which it can reach up to 0.99 R@1.
+In Figure~\ref{subfig:build_vs_query}, the trade-off between build time and query time is visualized for fixed recall rates.